 The Zurich Center for Integrative Human Physiology (ZIHP) is a virtual network that brings together more than 100 research groups.
-It is an interdisciplinary center of competence of the University of Zurich.
+It is an interdisciplinary center associated to Faculty of Medicine of the University of Zurich.
 Integrative physiology combines research on the level of molecules, cells, organs and the whole organism with the aim to bring the complex functions of the human body into focus.

 Basic and clinically-oriented research groups are covering topics from A as in auto-immune diseases to Z as in zebrafish mutants.
 Until end of 2016 the ZIHP funded Cooperative Projects in integrative human physiology.
 Two assistant professorships were funded in the fields of Oxygen Transport and Utilization and Epithelial Cancers.
 Since 2017 the ZIHP aims at establishing cooperative projects in the field of oxygen and movement in health and disease.

 State-of-the-art equipment, techniques and services related to cardio-vascular, renal, respiratory, muscle and metabolism functions are provided by the Zurich Integrative Rodent Physiology (ZIRP) Facility.

 Educational activities are covered by the PhD Program in Integrative Molecular Medicine (imMed).

 Since 2008, the ZIHP organizes a series of public events: Wissen-schaf(f)t Wissen.
 Prominent speakers present hot topics, followed by lively discussions with the audience.